anon140103/logistic_growth/README.md

 model1 <- lm(N_log ~ t, data = data_subset1)
 summary(model1)

-#The output of this will give you the value for r, the initial growth (the t estimate value), and the natural log of the size of the population at t=0 (the Intercept estimate value)
+#The output of this will gives the value for r, the initial growth (the t estimate value), and the natural log of the size of the population at t=0 (the Intercept estimate value)

 ```